opencobra/cobrapy/documentation_builder/io.rst

 Cobra models can be serialized using the python serialization format, `pickle <https://docs.python.org/2/library/pickle.html>`__.
 While this will save any extra fields which may have been created, it does not work with any other tools and can break between cobrapy major versions.
-JSON is generally the preferred format.
+JSON, SBML, and MAT are generally the preferred format.

 .. code:: python

-    from cPickle import load, dump
+    from pickle import load, dump

     # read in the test models
-    with open(cobra.test.ecoli_pickle, "rb") as infile:
-        ecoli_model = load(infile)
-    with open(cobra.test.salmonella_pickle, "rb") as infile:
+    with open(os.path.join(cobra.test.data_directory, "mini.pickle"), "rb") as infile:
-        salmonella_model = load(infile)
+        mini_model = load(infile)

     # output to a file
-    with open("test_output.pickle", "wb") as outfile:
+    with open("test.pickle", "wb") as outfile:
-        dump(salmonella_model, outfile)
+        dump(textbook_model, outfile)